Kinto/kinto/cliquet_docs/api/utilities.rst

   - ``batch_max_requests``: Number of requests that can be made in a batch request.
   - ``readonly``: Only requests with read operations are allowed.

+- ``capabilities``: a mapping used by clients to detect optional features of the API.

+  - Example: ``{"auth-fxa": {"description": "Firefox Account authentication", "url": "http://github.com/mozilla-services/cliquet-fxa"}}``

 **Optional**

 - ``user``: A mapping with an ``id`` field for the currently connected user id.